 Goo Gone can also treat laundry stains and remove crayon from the dryer.
 Follow directions carefully to get the best results and use in a well-ventilated area.
 If you are using it to remove crayon or gum from the dryer, you’ll want to air out the dryer before using it again as it could be flammable in high heat.

-For parents looking for a “natural” solution to removing crayon, eucalyptus oil ($10) is an option to consider.
+For parents looking for a “natural” solution to removing crayon, eucalyptus oil ($13.25) is an option to consider.
 It won’t be quite as effective as Goo Gone, but it does work if you’re careful.
+Best Cleaning Supplies

 Best Grease Fighter

 Dawn Ultra Dishwashing Liquid is our top recommendation for grease stains on clothes.
 We’ve used it for years and tested it against other stain removers like Spray N Wash and Shout.
 We haven’t found a better option for grease.
-Priced at 23¢ an ounce, it’s affordable.
+Priced at $13.96 for two 56 ounce bottles, it’s affordable.
 You can find it in small bottles for your laundry room, or use it to wash dishes (works great for that too) and just borrow occasionally for laundry grease stains.

 Why Trust Us